jck411/PYSIDE_RASPI_FRONTEND/ARCHITECTURE.md

 - **Refresh Button:** A new refresh button was added using the `../icons/refresh.svg` icon (consistent with the Weather screen).
 - **Functionality:** This button is intended to trigger a data refresh/sync for calendar events and is currently configured to call `CalendarController.refreshEvents()`.

+### Main Navigation (`frontend/qml/MainWindow.qml`)
+- **Icon Reordering:** The Photos and Clock icons in the main navigation bar were swapped to improve workflow.
+The order is now: Chat, Weather, Calendar, Photos, Clock, Theme Toggle, Settings.
+- **Alignment:** This change provides a more logical grouping by placing the visual content screens (Photos) closer to the Calendar and Weather, with utility screens (Clock, Settings) grouped together.

 ## Future Development Tips

 Based on recent work, consider the following for future development: